PhillyPythonWorkshop/PhillyPythonWorkshop.github.io/pages/friday_mac.md

 permalink: /frisetupmac/
 ---

 While Macs come with Python 2.7.x pre-installed, we'll be working with Python 3 during this session so there's some light installation ahead of us.
-This will require administrative priveleges to your computer since the python installation is usually done to protected directories.
+This will require administrative priveleges to your computer since the Python installation is usually done to protected directories.

 Along the way, we'll also set up a more advanced text editor that will help us by providing some really specific programming features.